Linear Convergence of Generalized Mirror Descent with Time-Dependent Mirrors: Introduction

 and hence represents applying a pre-conditioner to gradient updates.
+Thus, by using a PL-based analysis to establish linear convergence of GMD and SGMD, we establish linear convergence of both mirror descent and pre-conditioner methods.
 The following is a summary of our results:

-\begin{enumerate} \item We provide a simple proof for linear convergence of GMD under the Polyak-Lojasiewicz inequality (Theorem~\ref{thm: Theorem 1 - Linear Convergence of GGD}). \item We provide sufficient conditions under which SGMD converges linearly under an adaptive learning rate (Theorems \ref{thm: Theorem 2 - Taylor Series Analysis} and \ref{thm: Stochastic GGD linear convergence})\footnote{We also provide a fixed learning rate for monotonically decreasing gradients $\nabla f(w^{(t)})$.}. \item As corollaries to Theorems \ref{thm: Theorem 1 - Linear Convergence of GGD} and \ref{thm: Stochastic GGD linear convergence}, in Section \ref{sec: Corollaries} we provide sufficient conditions for linear convergence of stochastic mirror descent as well as stochastic preconditioner methods such as Adagrad \cite{Adagrad}. \item We prove the existence of an interpolating solution and linear convergence of GMD to this solution for non-negative loss functions that locally satisfy the PL\textsuperscript{*} inequality~\cite{PLAndNTKBelkin} (Theorem \ref{thm: Local convergence of GMD}).
-This result provides approximate implicit regularization results for GMD: GMD linearly converges to an interpolating solution that is approximately the closest interpolating solution to the initialization in $\ell_2$ norm in the dual space induced by $\phi^{(t)}$.
-For full batch mirror descent, our result recovers the approximate implicit regularization result from \cite{MirrorDescentNonlinear}. \end{enumerate}
+\begin{enumerate} \item We provide sufficient conditions under which the standard PL-based analysis for gradient descent can be extended to establish linear convergence of GMD (Theorem~\ref{thm: Theorem 1 - Linear Convergence of GGD}). \item While the standard PL-based analysis cannot be extended naturally to the stochastic setting, we use a Taylor-series based analysis to provide sufficient conditions under which SGMD converges linearly (Theorems \ref{thm: Theorem 2 - Taylor Series Analysis} and \ref{thm: Stochastic GGD linear convergence}). \item As corollaries to Theorems \ref{thm: Theorem 1 - Linear Convergence of GGD} and \ref{thm: Stochastic GGD linear convergence}, in Section \ref{sec: Corollaries}, we provide sufficient conditions for linear convergence of stochastic mirror descent as well as stochastic preconditioner methods such as Adagrad \cite{Adagrad}. \item We prove the existence of an interpolating solution and linear convergence of GMD to this solution for non-negative loss functions that locally satisfy the PL\textsuperscript{*} inequality~\cite{PLAndNTKBelkin}.
+This result generalizes the local convergence result (Theorem 4.2) from \cite{PLAndNTKBelkin} for gradient descent, see also~\cite{PLGDShortestPath}.
+Lastly, for the case of mirror descent, our result provides a formula for the radius of the ball around the initialization in Bregman divergence that contains an interpolating solution.
+A bound on this radius was a key assumption used in the approximate implicit regularization results of \cite{MirrorDescentNonlinear}. \end{enumerate}